 Interconnection Agreements

-No new Receipt Point, Delivery Point or Bi-directional Point will be permitted without an Interconnection Agreement.
+No new Receipt Point, Delivery Point or Bi-directional Point on the Transmission System will be permitted without First Gas and the new Interconnected Party entering into an Interconnection Agreement (it being acknowledged that as of the date of this Code some existing points are the subject of an Existing Interconnection Agreement or may not have an interconnection agreement).
 First Gas will deal with any person seeking to become an Interconnected Party (and all existing Interconnected Parties) on an arms’ length basis and not prefer or give any priority to any prospective or existing Interconnected Party except as expressly provided for in this Code.
+First Gas shall maintain a publicly available interconnection policy document.

-Any ICA
+Any ICA entered into, or with a specified commencement date, on or after the date of this Code: